marigold-dev/training-dapp-shifumi/README.md

 > #node_modules/
 > ```
 >
-> Force it to be included on committed files : `git add android/app/src/main/assets/  ; git add android/capacitor-cordova-android-plugins/` and push to git
+> Force it to be included on committed files : `git add -f android/app/src/main/assets/  ; git add android/capacitor-cordova-android-plugins/` and push to git
 > Then try again `Build` or `Make Project` action on Android Studio

 ![build.png](./doc/build.png)